 - On-site Juneteenth COVID Vaccination Programs, June 18 - June 20, with UPMC, Gateway Health & ANH.

 - Juneteenth-Minority Vendors Economic Impact Plaza on Penn and Liberty avenues between Stanwix street and Commonwealth Place, June 18-20 and June 24-27.

 - Healthy-heart Dance contest and attempt to set the Guinness Book of World Record for the longest Soul Train Line Dance with New Cupid of national Cupid Shuffle fame on June 20.

-- Seventh Annual Black Tie Honors Gala, June 5th, 6pm - 10pm, at the Wyndham Grand Pittsburgh, hosted by Celebrity Actor and Pittsburgh naive, Lamman Rucker (Juneteenth Fundraiser).
+- Seventh Annual Black Tie Honors Gala, June 5th, 6pm - 10pm, at the Wyndham Grand Pittsburgh, hosted by Celebrity Actor and Pittsburgh native, Lamman Rucker (Juneteenth Fundraiser).

-All Festival activities will include in-person events and live-streaming formats.
-Centers for Disease Control and and Pennsylvania Department of Health COVID-19 protocols and guidelines will be enforce.
-Masks will be required and there will be temperature checks.
+All festival activities will include in-person events and live-streaming formats.
+Centers for Disease Control and Prevention and Pennsylvania Department of Health COVID-19 protocols and guidelines will be enforced.

 Cox Media Group